m-amirqushairi-jais/engineer-exam/server/README.md

 **Time Allocation:**

-You will have approximately [Insert Time Limit] to complete the following tasks.
+You will have approximately 1-2 days to complete the following tasks.
 Prioritize core functionality, but strive to demonstrate your broader understanding of cloud concepts.

 ## Task 1: Versioning and Configuration with Docker